 a.
 Eliminating all distractions – Distractions are an easy escape from studies.
 TV, phone, social media, etc seems more interesting.
 These urges are bound to happen.
 Help children reinforce their attention towards studies from time to time.
 Use kind and loving words to convey your concerns.

 b.
 Staying focussed- Children should focus on a single objective.
 Completing one topic in hand and only then moving on to the next should be the plan.
 It will avoid confusion.
+Always follow your daily study routine.
 The chances of recalling the precise information during the exam will become high.

 c.
 Relax – Stress is in the air to make a child’s life difficult during exams.
 The child can do a few deep breathing exercises so stress won’t have its way.
 Some prefer listening to music or even dancing it out.
 Let them be and let them chill out.